nlhnt/USRP-Dummy-Streaming/README.md

 requested decimation.
 The minimum value decimation value is 2 which yields u64s at 200/2 MHz for a total of 8 bytes at 100 MHz or 800 MB/s.

-The codes also has a U64 LSFR that has not been tied to the **target to host** FIFO and may not trully implement an LSFR :).
-The LabVIEW FGPA implements a [Fibonacci LSFR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register#Fibonacci_LFSRs) but  has not been validated.
-For now the code only streams a sequential ramp.

 ### Things to remember:
 * Reserving the space in disk for the async tdms requires admin priviliges.
 Make sure you launch LabVIEW accordingly.